hodyroff/scs-training/Virtualization/Ceph-Intro.md

     - Any set of K chunks is sufficient to calculate the data
     - Somewhat compute intensive (for writing and scrubbing)
     - Net capacity is K/(K+M) of gross capacity, e.g. 3/(3+2) = 60%
-    - Considered less proven than 3xreplication
+    - Considered less proven than 3x replication

 ### Block storage: Rados Block Device
-* Client code that exposes ceph storage as a block device
+* Client code that exposes ceph storage as a block device ("image")
     - A set of freely addressable blocks
     - Like a disk
-* Stores blocks of e.g. 4MB as ceph objects
+* Stores blocks of e.g. 4MB as ceph rados objects
-* Available as linux kernel driver (rbd)
+* Available as linux kernel driver (rbd) and supported by libvirt
     - Acts like other block devices (e.g. SCSI disks)
 * Block size considerations:
     - Writes cause Read-Modify-Write cycles, which becomes worse for larger blocks